mfcovington/read_counter/README.md

         † A custom prefix/suffix combo can be used to restrict input files ‡ If no sorting options are chosen, two files are output for each input (one sorted by sequence name and the other by # of counts)

+## Summarize counts files

+`count_summary.pl` is a script that does the following:

+- Import multiple counts files created by `simple_counts.pl` or `counts_per_seq.pl`
+- Output a summary:
+    - Counts for each file
+    - Minimum, maximum, and mean counts for set of files

+Usage:

+    perl count_summary.pl path/to/sample.counts ...

 ## Get quick, simple summary of mapped, unmapped, and total reads in SAM file